 What is desposit insurance?

 Deposit insurance is one element of depositor protection in Switzerland.
 In the event of a bank’s bankruptcy, the deposit insurance scheme protects client deposits against loss up to the amount of CHF 100 000.
-These protected deposits are paid out quickly.

 The deposit insurance scheme consists of the following key elements: